Hires

 Notes About Housing

-UM has an off-campus, fully-furnished apartment complex (Lewis & Clark Apartments) for upper-class students ~1 mile from campus on the bus route.
+NSE students can live on or off campus.
+UM has an o campus, fully furnished apartment complex (Lewis & Clark Apartments) for upper-class students ~1 mile from campus on the bus route.
 NSE students love L&C!
 SUMMER-ONLY students (only Host Pay Plan accepted) are required to live on campus.

 Meal Plans